Kernix13/beginner-git-commands/README.md

 ## Forking and cloning

 Here is a list of commands from [how-to-setup-freecodecamp-locally.md](https://github.com/freeCodeCamp/freeCodeCamp/blob/main/docs/how-to-setup-freecodecamp-locally.md 'How to set up freeCodeCamp locally').

+To fork a repo, go to the repository main main, and click the `Fork` button to the left of the `Star` button (upper right).

 After you fork a repo, open up a terminal and navigate to the folder where you want the cloned repo.
 Then enter the following commands: